The question is not whether to automate — it is what to automate first

 - Cal.com — open source with AI integration

-Expected savings: 2–3 hours/person per week
+Expected savings: 2–3 hours/person/week.

-4. Content Generation and Marketing
+4. Content generation and marketing

-The AI solution: AI-assisted content creation that writes in your voice, not generic AI text.
+AI solution: AI-assisted content creation that writes in your voice, not generic AI text.

 Tools: